evelyne-ringoot/Avocado-sandwich/SVD2/README.md

 This sub-repository contains a julia-native GPU-accelerated bidiagonal reduction for singular values, and uses LAPACK for getting singular values from a bidiagonal matrix.
-To runa benchmark on your system:
+To run a benchmark on your system:

 ```
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.11/julia-1.11.5-linux-x86_64.tar.gz